 Remember that the fit will be tighter when your dog is wearing it, so you must find a sweet spot that is not too loose but also not too tight.
 The receiver should reach both the neck and the chest area comfortably.

-If this is your first time trying a shock collar, then remember that patience and practice are very important factors determining how well you will succeed with this training method for both you and your pet.
+If this is your first time trying a shock collar, then remember that patience and practice are very important factors determining how well you will succeed with this training method and with time see positive behavior in your pet.

 Q20.
 How to take care of my dog’s shock collar?